nf-core/phaseimpute/README.md

 SAMPLE_1X,/path/to/.<bam/cram>,/path/to/.<bai,crai>
 ```

-Each row represents a bam or a cram file with its index file.
+Each row represents a BAM or CRAM file along with its index file.
 All input files need to be of the same extension.
 For some tools and steps, you will also need to submit a samplesheet with the reference panel.

 A final samplesheet file for the reference panel may look something like the one below.
 This is for 3 chromosomes.